bshmueli/ReactionGIF/README.md

     `python3 fetch-tweets.py`

-The script will fetch the texts and create a new file:
+The script will fetch the tweet texts and add a new ``text`` field, saving the new dataset to:

   * `ReactionGIF.json`